m-podolski/webconia-tech-conf/README.md

 ### Setup

-1. After putting the project on your server, open `bootstrap.php` and configure **PROJECT_DIR** and **DB_CONFIG** for your setup.
+1. After putting the project on your server, open `config.php` and configure **PROJECT_DIR** and **DB_CONFIG** for your setup.
 These are needed for all the paths and the database access to work.

 1. Assets like client-side Javascript, CSS and Images have to be processed into a `dist` directory. **Gulp** is already set up to do this.
-After installing all dependencies via **Yarn** you can start deveopment / watch-mode with `gulp` or create production files with `gulp prod` in the command line .
+After installing all dependencies via **Yarn** you can start development / watch-mode with `gulp` or create production files with `gulp prod` in the command line .

 1. To setup the database you can either use the dump-file `webconia.sql` which contains example data or press the button **DB-Setup** right below the registration form to create a fresh database and table.

 1. My formatting needs VS Code to have two extensions to be installed: **esbenp.prettier-vscode** and **rifi2k.format-html-in-php**.
-The latter is the best solution for formatting PHP-templates I could find although the prettier plugin will probably be able to do that at some point.
+The latter is the best solution for formatting PHP-templates I could find although **@prettier/plugin-php** will probably be able to do that at some point.

-### Usage
+### Hints

 - For convenience the registrated users can be shown via a button on the confirmation page.
 This would of course be behind a login in production.

 ### To Do

-- fix form button disable
 - Navigation
   - page links
 - Content
   - image processing
+  - setup hints (yarn run / gulp cli)

 ### Image Credits